falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 To install the eBPF probe, please refer to the [installation](/docs/getting-started/installation/#install-driver) page.

-To enable the eBPF support in Falco set the `FALCO_BPF_PROBE` environment variable to an empty value (ie. `FALCO_BPF_PROBE=""`, in this way Falco will search under `$HOME/.falco` directory for a file called `falco-bpf.o`) or otherwise explicitly set it to the path where the eBPF probe resides.
+To enable the eBPF support in Falco set the `engine.kind` configuration key to `ebpf` and eventually customize `engine.ebpf.probe`  to the path where the eBPF probe resides; the default path is the location used by `falcoctl driver` tool to install the eBPF probe.

 ### Least privileged mode